Inventory Management

 Delete Parts

-Inventory parts can only be deleted if the parts has NOT been used on any records.
-If the part has been used anywhere it cannot be deleted from the system, in order to stay linked to existing maintenance records.
+Inventory parts can only be deleted if the part has not been used on any records.
+Once a part has been used, it cannot be deleted in order to preserve links to existing maintenance records.

-If you have added a part in by mistake and wish to remove it, click on the part name from the inventory list to bring up the profile page.
-Click the Gear on the top right and choose Delete.
+If a part was added in error and needs to be removed, select the part name from the Inventory list to open the profile page.
+Then select the gear icon in the top-right corner and choose Delete.

-Another Delete button is available from the Edit Part screen.
+An additional Delete button is also available on the Edit Part screen.

-If the part has been used anywhere, the Delete option will be removed from the gear.
+If the part has been used on any records, the Delete option will no longer be available in the gear menu.

-On the bottom of the Edit screen the Delete button will also be removed.
-You will see a line on the bottom telling you how many records are attached to this part.
-In this example, if the issuances are deleted (part removed from 1 Work Order record) then the delete option will come back.
+On the bottom of the Edit screen, the Delete button will also be unavailable.
+A message will appear indicating how many records are associated with the part.
+In this example, if the issuances are removed (the part is removed from one Work Order record), the Delete option will become available again.

 Back To Top